University of Mannheim

+Numerous former students and faculty members have held prominent positions in the German and international economic and institutional landscape.
+Notable alumni and affiliates include Isabel Schnabel, member of the Executive Board of the European Central Bank; Jens Weidmann, former president of the Deutsche Bundesbank; Clemens Fuest and Hans-Werner Sinn, current and former presidents of the ifo Institute; and Wolfgang Franz, chairman of the German Council of Economic Experts.

 History

 The University of Mannheim has no clear foundation date.
-Its history can be dated back to the establishment of one of its predecessor institutions – the Kurpfälzische Akademie der Wissenschaften (Palatine Academy of Sciences) in Mannheim Palace, which was founded by Elector Carl Theodor in 1763.
-Further predecessors are the Municipal Commercial College Mannheim (1907–1933) which was reopened in 1946 as the State College for Economics Mannheim and renamed University of Mannheim in 1967.
+Its history can be traced back to the establishment of one of its predecessor institutions – the Kurpfälzische Akademie der Wissenschaften (Palatine Academy of Sciences) in Mannheim Palace, founded by Elector Carl Theodor in 1763.
+A further predecessor was the Municipal Commercial College Mannheim (1907–1933) which was reopened in 1946 as the State College for Economics Mannheim and renamed as to the University of Mannheim in 1967.

 20th century

 Municipal Commercial College Mannheim (1907–1933)

 In 1907, the Städtische Handelshochschule Mannheim (Municipal Commercial College) was founded on the initiative of Mannheim's senior mayor Otto Beck (1846–1908) and the economics professor Eberhard Gothein (1853–1923) as a college for future merchants.
 It conducted teaching and research in business administration, economics, pedagogy, psychology, law, languages and the humanities.
 From the beginning, women had a strong standing at the Handelshochschule.
-In 1908, it was the first college of higher education in Germany to employ a female professor; one quarter of all students were female.
+In 1908, it was the first college of higher education in Germany to employ a female professor and one quarter of all students were female.

+Under the Nazi regime (1933-1945)

 In 1933, the Handelshochschule was merged into the University of Heidelberg by the Nazi municipal administration.
-Otto Selz, a German philosopher and psychologist with a Jewish background, who had been a professor at the Handelshochschule since 1923 and its rector in 1929/30, was discharged on 6 April 1933 – following the Badischen Judenerlass administered by NSDAP politician Robert Heinrich Wagner, a waiver designed to ban Jewish academics from German universities.
-In 1943, Selz was executed in Auschwitz concentration camp; only 3 of the 14 Jewish docents at Mannheim's Handelshochschule survived the Holocaust.
+Otto Selz, a German philosopher and psychologist with a Jewish background, who had been a professor at the Handelshochschule since 1923 and its rector in 1929/30, was discharged on 6 April 1933.
+This followed the Badischen Judenerlass administered by NSDAP politician Robert Heinrich Wagner, a decree designed to ban Jewish academics from German universities.
+In 1943, Selz was executed in Auschwitz concentration camp; with only 3 of the 14 Jewish docents at Mannheim's Handelshochschule surviving the Holocaust.
 With the transfer of all institutes, inventory and staff to Heidelberg University the merging process was completed, the "Jews released" and the Handelshochschule closed.